antalaraj/Computer-Vision/Face Detection Pipeline/README.md

-# Face Detection & Recognition Pipeline (Computer Vision Mini Project)
+# Face Detection & Recognition Pipeline

 ## 📌 Project Overview
 This project demonstrates a complete **face detection and recognition pipeline** using classical computer vision techniques implemented in a **Jupyter Notebook (.ipynb)**.